wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/2-find-content.md

 3. In the upper right corner, the global search box lets you search for content by title, name, or keyword.

-The following topics review each of these options for finding and viewing content.
+The following sections review each of these options for finding and viewing content.

 ### Home canvas